Our commitment to programming

 Verto Education’s Spring 2021 Programming Scenario Plan

 Verto Education has always kept student success and personal safety at the forefront of everything we do.
-Throughout the evolving Covid-19 pandemic, we have remained open and transparent with our scenario planning to ensure students, families, counselors, and college and university partners have the necessary insight to make educated decisions to best fit each student’s individual situation.
-Our role is to inform and not to convince, and we’re proud to continue providing this level of open communication and stability in an otherwise changing world.
+Since April 2020 and throughout the evolving Covid-19 pandemic, we have remained open and transparent with our scenario planning to ensure students, families, counselors, and college and university partners have the necessary insight to make informed decisions to best fit each student’s individual situation.
+Our role is to always inform and not convince anyone to travel, and we’re proud to continue providing this level of open communication and stability in an otherwise changing world.
 Below you will find our Spring 2021 Scenario Plan detailing the forward-thinking of our programs.

 Scenario A: Verto Education Semesters Abroad, as Planned

-Verto Education semesters are different from attending traditional college or university campuses.
-Here’s why…
+Why are Verto Education semesters different from attending traditional college or university campuses?

-Verto Education: With locations in Australia, New Zealand, Fiji, Costa Rica, Dominican Republic, England, Italy, Spain, and the United States, Verto will have multiple options to run our semesters safely.
-As always, safety is our top priority, and we will continue closely monitoring progress in each location in partnership with our local partners and medical and security experts.
+Verto Education: With locations in Australia, New Zealand, Fiji, Costa Rica, Dominican Republic, England, Italy, Spain and the United States, Verto will have multiple options to run our semesters safely.
+As always, safety is a top priority, and we will continue closely monitoring progress in each location in partnership with our local partners and medical and security experts.

 Traditional Colleges: A college typically only has one location.
 If that area remains a high-risk area (Los Angeles, Austin, or Miami, for example), they are likely to cancel in-person classes and continue online for the Spring 2021 semester since these colleges are limited in alternate options.